Library & Networked Information Systems

-The Reference Desk hours for the week are available here.
+The current Reference Desk hours are available here.
 Call the Reference Desk at (801) 422-6658 to inquire about future Reference Desk hours.

 Additionally, many virtual reference options are available to both the BYU Law community and other BYU and community patrons to receive reference services.
 The hours that virtual reference services generally are available via the reference desk are listed here.
 See the virtual options for reference services below.

 Submit a Reference Question

 Patrons may use the Contact Us form to submit reference questions.
 We will attempt to answer reference questions within two business days.
 We remind you that we cannot offer legal advice.
 We can provide answers to brief, factual research questions

-To receive reference services over the phone, call 801-422-6658, and you will be transferred to a law student reference assistant or a reference librarian if one is available.
+To receive reference services over the phone, call 801-422-6658.
 The hours that reference services generally are available via the phone are listed here.
-It is not recommended that you leave a voicemail as it is not checked regularly.
-Rather, call back during the times reference services over the phone are available or email us your reference question at email@example.com.
+If a reference employee does not answer, feel free to leave a voicemail because it is checked regularly.
+You may also email us your reference question at email@example.com.

 J. Reuben Clark Law School and Hunter Law Library